Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/0-Platform_Agnostic_Bytecode_Slides.md

 A SmartContract is *Arbitrary Code* that should be executed by multiple nodes, we don't want SmartContracts capable of destroying the nodes on which they are executed
 <!-- .element: class="fragment" data-fragment-index="3" -->

+Notes:

+Security is one of the main issue of a blockchain, this is one of the most important features for a PAB in a decentralized network, an users can't be able to create malicius code that is capable od destroy a node or simply slow down the network.

+Of course the security can be seen by various point of view and some examples are:
++ Compilation takes too much time -> compiling bomb
++ Access to the environment -> "buffer overflow" techniques

+Those things can't be addressed by the PAB itself but they can give good guidelines and code design to make an 100% secure implementation of the executor possible.

 ---